kannan-ar/MariGold.HtmlParser/README.md

 ```

 ####Parse the HTML document
-If you want to parse the entire document at once, use parse method.
+To parse the entire document at once, use Parse method.
+It will parse all the HTML elements in the given document and Current property will point to the first root element
 ```csharp
 if (parser.Parse())
 {